 Both homes have a median appraised value of $100,000.
 Except the first one has a range from $95,000 to $110,000 and the second has a range from $90,000-$100,000.

-Which is The Riskier Investment?
+Which Is the Riskier Investment?

 Using financial theory, the home with a wider range in values would be a riskier investment.
 Ignore that you can secure tenants for both properties and earn the same $10,000 per year in rental revenues.
-Ignore that the houses are exactly the same, and in the same neighborhood.
+Ignore that the houses are exactly the same and in the same neighborhood.

-You tell your real estate agent that you will pay $100,000 for the first house and $92,000 for the second.
+You tell your real estate agent you will pay $100,000 for the first house and $92,000 for the second.
 The values differ because you have to price in the volatility risk.
-He gives you a weird look, and asks what you’re talking about.
-You say that the second home had an appraisal of $110,000 on Wednesday and $90,000 on Thursday.
+He gives you a weird look and asks what you’re talking about.
+You say the second home had an appraisal of $110,000 on Wednesday and $90,000 on Thursday.
 It’s just too volatile to justify paying full price.

 The second homeowner declines your $92,000 offer, insisting on $100,000 or nothing.